2025-26 Academic Catalog

 TECH CM 2000.
 Land, Route, and Construction Surveying — 3 hrs.

 Basic principles of construction surveying equipment, techniques, building layout and calculations.
 Training with surveying equipment such as automatic levelers, laser levelers, GPS, and total stations.
 Lecture and lab format.
-Prerequisite(s): TECH CM 1000; TECH CM 1100.
+Prerequisite(s): MATH 1150; TECH CM 1100.
 (Variable)

 TECH CM 2050.
 Construction Law — 3 hrs.

 Examination of construction contract principles, construction documents, and the component parts of law affecting construction operations.
-Prerequisite(s): TECH CM 2200.
+Prerequisite(s) or corequisite(s): TECH CM 1000 or TECH CM 1100.
 (Fall and Spring)

 TECH CM 2200.
 Construction Project Management — 3 hrs.

 Examination of management techniques for all phases of a construction project.
 Course will cover project delivery methods, bidding and award, project control and documentation, project closeout and quality control.
 Students will use current project management software for the course.
-Prerequisite(s): TECH CM 1050; TECH CM 1100.
+Prerequisite(s): TECH CM 1050; TECH CM 1100; TECH CM 2050.
 (Fall and Spring)

 TECH CM 2300.
 Building Services — 3 hrs.